gerardogc2378/dino_spatial_defender/README.md

-# Dino Defender Privacy
+# Dino Spatial Defender Privacy

 ## These permissions are needed

 * Vibration feature

-I don't collect any other information to share with third ones
+We don't collect any other information to share with third ones